markson1998/Employee-App-Python/README.txt

 6.Asks the user for the(percentage) valueof the end-of-year bonus and create a file into which you write the employees'names, employee numbers and the value of the bonuseach employee receives.
 7.Generates a report that includes the average salary earned and the largest salary earned and the name(s) of those who earn it.
+8.The application finishes and all data is backed up to employees.txt.